Chewy Coconut Cookies

 You can use unsweetened coconut because the cookies already have a lot of sweetness, but either one will work.
 Unsweetened coconut with replacing the sugars with a sugar substitute will make a sugar free version.

-You can replace the almonds with any chopped nut of your choice.
-Macadamia nuts are the best.
+You can replace the macadamia nuts with almonds or any chopped nut of your choice.
+Macadamia nuts are the best IMO.

 You can add or subtract the amount of coconut to your preference without changing the other ingredients.
 I would not reccomend adding anymore than 2 cups of coconut.